High-revisit altimetry space infrastructure

 A tool for science, for policy-making, and for business

-The BWI constellation will provide inland water height data for free to the scientific community, and the data will be made available after subscription to governments and businesses.
+BWI’s constellation will provide inland water level data for free to the scientific community, and the data will be made available after the purchase of subscription plans to governments and businesses.

 Express your interest